tiliado/nuvola-user-doc/pages/4/activation.md

 Use this method if you purchased Nuvola via **PayPal**, **Patreon**, or **Gumroad** (before September 3rd, 2018).
 In that case, you haven't received any license key but your purchase was linked to your Tiliado account.
+This is a legacy option for really old purchases.

   1. Update Nuvola flatpaks to the latest version.
 You can use GNOME/Ubuntu Software Center (3.22 or later) with the Flatpak plugin or you can use these two commands: